ivsoca/Ivsoca/README.md

 <img align="right" alt="Coding" width="380" src="https://www.gifcen.com/wp-content/uploads/2023/06/hacker-gif-1.gif">

-<p><strong>I am currently training in the field of web development and technology in general, trying to improve my skills and always learn new things!y<strong></p>
+<p><strong>Hi!
+My name is Iván Soca and I'm currently training in the field of web development and technology in general, trying to improve my skills and always learn new things!<strong></p>